COP26 report: COVID stimulus packages fail to address climate change adaptation | DW | 04.11.2021

 For the first time, the report was able to track significant changes from year to year in adaptation progress.
 And while financing remains a problem, such projects are slowly picking up steam, the report found.

-Countries are gradually paying more attention to adaptation, with 79% of countries now having introduced some sort of planning instrument to prepare for climate change, such as new laws, or policies or strategies.
-That's an increase of 7% on 2020.
-And other countries are in the process of building up a plan.
+Countries are gradually paying more attention to adaptation, with 79% now having introduced some sort of planning instrument to prepare for climate change, such as new laws, or policies or strategies.
+That's an increase of 7% on 2020, and other countries are in the process of building up a plan.

 The Wildlife Conservation Society, which funds adaptation projects to protect wildlife, said the report largely reflected the reality on the ground.

-"There is some progress on financial investment in adaptation and country-level adaptation planning, but those efforts must be bolstered and expanded to meet the growing risks that both people and nature face from a changing climate," Molly Cross, Science Director of the WCS Climate Adaptation Fund, told DW.
+"There is some progress on financial investment in adaptation and country-level adaptation planning, but those efforts must be bolstered and expanded to meet the growing risks that both people and nature face from a changing climate," Molly Cross, science director for the WCS Climate Adaptation Fund, told DW.

 "We must make significant investments in actions that help people and nature cope with and adapt to climate change-related impacts that are already underway," Cross said.

-One flagship adaptation project cited in the report is Gambia's efforts across four regions to rehabilitate degraded farmland, savannahs and forests with native species, while developing locally managed natural resource-based economies.
-Another cited project is the restoration of Albania's Kune-Vain Lagoon system to prevent flooding in surrounding areas, and to build associated livelihoods.
+One flagship adaptation project cited in the report is Gambia's efforts across four regions to rehabilitate degraded farmland, savannas and forests with native species, while developing locally managed natural resource-based economies.
+Another cited project is the restoration of Albania's Kune-Vain Lagoon system, to prevent flooding in surrounding areas and to build associated livelihoods.

 According to the UNFCCC's Warner, as more adaptation projects demonstrate their success, more momentum will build to ensure wide-scale adaptation.